 A popular idea you may have heard is that eating smaller, more frequent meals will “stoke your metabolism,” thereby improving your fat loss results.
 But is it true?
 Are smaller, more frequent meals better for your metabolism?
 Would you see better results if you ate six meals instead of three?

 It’s not likely.
-According to Eric Helms, MS, CSCS, and his co-authors, most studies have “failed to show that different meal frequencies have different influences on bodyweight or body composition”.1 How, then, did the notion come about that eating more frequently is better for your waistline?
+Most studies have “failed to show that different meal frequencies have different influences on bodyweight or body composition”.
+How, then, did the notion come about that eating more frequently is better for your waistline?
 It can probably be attributed to something called the thermic effect of food.

 The thermic effect of food

-The thermic effect of food, or TEF for short, is the increase in energy expenditure above your basal metabolic rate that results from the digestion, absorption and storage of the food that you eat.
-In other words, your body uses calories to break down the food you eat.
-TEF is the smallest of the three components of your daily energy expenditure, and is comprised of about 10% of the calories that you eat.2
+The thermic effect of food, or TEF for short, is the increase in energy expenditure above your basal metabolic rate that results from the digestion, absorption and storage of the food you eat.
+In other words, your body uses calories to break down food after you eat it.
+TEF is the smallest of the three components of daily energy expenditure, being comprised of about 10% of the calories you eat.

 The most important driver of TEF is the calorie content of your diet.
 In other words, the more food you eat, the higher your TEF.
 It’s important to note, however, that exceeding your daily calorie needs in an attempt to increase TEF is not a good weight loss strategy.
 Sadly, the math just doesn’t work in our favor on that one.

 The second most important factor is the macronutrient composition of your diet.
 In other words, how are the calories in the food you eat divided between protein, fats and carbohydrates?
 Protein, for example, takes more energy to digest than carbohydrates (which rank second in thermic effect), or fat (which has virtually no thermic effect).